torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 The bt8xx chips have 32 general purpose pins, and registers to control these pins.
 One register is the output enable register (BT848_GPIO_OUT_EN), it says which pins are actively driven by the bt848 chip.
-Another one is the data register (BT848_GPIO_DATA), where you can get/set the status if these pins.
+Ayesther one is the data register (BT848_GPIO_DATA), where you can get/set the status if these pins.
 They can be used for input and output.